How to Make a Mouthwatering Enchilada Casserole

 Pour the enchilada sauce into a broad, flat-bottomed dish that the tortillas can easily fit into.
 I usually just use a dinner plate.

-Coat the bottom and sides of the baking dish thoroughly with cooking spray.
+Coat the bottom and sides of the baking dish thoroughly with oil or cooking spray.

 Dip a tortilla piece into the enchilada sauce, making sure to thoroughly coat each side with a liberal amount of sauce.
 Then lay that in the bottom of the baking dish.